Meduzz/rpc/README.md

 [example/worker](https://github.com/Meduzz/rpc/blob/master/example/workers/app.go) - has an example of both a Worker method, and a Handler method acting as a Worker.

-[example/print](https://github.com/Meduzz/rpc/blob/master/example/print/app.go) - has an example of the power of the Handle method type as well as an Eventer type method.
+[example/print](https://github.com/Meduzz/rpc/blob/master/example/print/app.go) - has an example of the power of the Handle method type, as well as an Eventer type method.

 # Run the worker example